alukin40/aws-automl-ts-cdk/README.md

 # Serverless Autopilot MLOps Pipeline for Time Series using CDK

-> This is a CDK implementation demonstrates how to build custom model for Time Series Forecasting workflow using
+This is a CDK implementation demonstrates how to build custom model for Time Series Forecasting workflow using Amazon SageMaker Autopilot for Time Series data.
+The MLOps Pipeline is built on top of AWS Serverless services to minimize the operations overhead - you will work with Step Functions, Lambdas, Glue, SageMaker, S3.

+The solution is written in AWS CDK using TypeScript.

 > **Warning**
 > This application is not ready for production use.
 It was written for demonstration and educational purposes.
 No warranty is implied in this example.